DataDog/hiring-engineers/answers.md

     -metric: my_metric
 ```

 The check itself inherits from AgentCheck and send a gauge of a random value between 1 and 1000 on each call.
 We name the metric 'my_metric' and give it a tag of 'randmetric'.
-This goes in `checks.d/randval.py` and can be seen in the screenshot below.
+This goes into `checks.d/randval.py` and can be seen in the screenshot below.

 Please note that the names of the configuration and check files must match.
 If your check is called **mycheck.py** your configuration file must be named **mycheck.yaml**.